- Working with WHMCS & the Liquid Web Reseller Plugin

 - WHMCS with Private Cloud Servers and Advanced Product Setup

-In the previous few articles we installed the WHMCS plugin and configured it with the Storm API.
+In the previous few articles we installed the WHMCS plugin and configured it with the VPS API.
 This article will cover the fun part, actually using the plugin to create new cloud based products!
 We’ll go over the plugin’s “Product Setup Wizard”, which makes it easy to create new products based on our Cloud VPS, Cloud Dedicated VPS, and Private Cloud products.

 Creating a VPS hosting product in WHMCS